deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 Pros:

 - Simple to setup, as it is only a single file.
-- Environment variables can be used to easily share predefined constants between jobs. e.g. `env.artifactName`
+- Workflow environment variables can be used to easily share predefined constants between jobs. e.g. `env.artifactName`

 Cons: